Updated: February 2022

 One of the greatest benefits of a solar energy investment is the tax benefits.

-Homeowners who go solar not only eliminate their electric bill, but they also can get 26% of the system cost back through the Solar Investment Tax Credit.
+Homeowners who go solar not only eliminate their electric bill, but in 2022 they also can get 26% of the system cost back through the Solar Investment Tax Credit.

 The solar tax credit will have a big impact on the payback of your solar system.
 And it won’t be around forever (no matter how much we hope it will be).